wharr1203/BloomingtonPetAdoption/README.md

 - Release literature addressing the stigma about black cats
 - Make more use of the media to portray pitbulls in a different light
+- Stage animals with unfavorable characteristics in areas that get the most customer traffic

 ## Conclusion